GermanBread/Arnix/README.md

 ### Reverting to a previous generation after an upgrade bricks my OS

 I only experienced /boot not mounting (vfat does not recognised as such).
 Looking for a fix.

+### I have another issue not mentioned in here

+Open a issue and fill out the fields